hyrumwhite/spicyjs/README.md

 # SpicyJS

-Package is still under construction.
-The API won't change but tests will be added, types will be made more robust, etc.
+SpicyJS is a buildless microframework with a VanillaJS mental model that consists of a few tiny packages:

-SpicyJS is a lightweight, buildless JavaScript library that takes the pain out of creating and updating elements.
+- @spicyjs/core: a JS library that takes the pain out of creating, updating, and attaching listeners to elements. (~1kb uncompressed)
+- @spicyjs/reactor: a Reactive library that binds data to nodes (~1kb before gzip uncompressed)
+- @spicyjs/router: a lightweight router for SPA's (~2kb before gzip uncompressed)

 ## Why

-Vanilla JS is very attractive.
-If done correctly, its the fastest and lightest JS option.
-But, default apis for creating, modifying, and updating elements are clunky and difficult to read through.
-SpicyJS is a lightweight way to spice up VanillaJS without going too far off the deep end.
-The core and reactivity libraries are ~1kb each, and if you're like me, you'd probably end up creating something similar anyway in your Vanilla journey.
+Spice up your project with SpicyJS.
+A fully featured package suite that can be used to enhance static pages or to build full blown SPA's.
+Each package has zero dependencies and can be used without the others.
+Tired of the boilerplate around `document.createElement`?
+Grab `@spicyjs/core`.
+If you need a router for an SPA, grab `@spicyjs/router`.
+Need some reactivity?
+Grab `@spicyjs/reactor`.
+If you end up using them all, you'll only add ~4kb to your site.

 ## Installation